git-saj/discord-video-streamer/README.md

 **🎬 Core Features:**

+- **Zero Configuration**: Only requires Discord token - no IDs or user lists needed!
 - **High-Performance Streaming**: 1080p @ 30fps with 2.5-4Mbps bitrate
 - **Dynamic Voice Channel Joining**: Automatically joins your current voice channel
+- **Universal Access**: Works anywhere you have the bot running
 - **Message Commands**: Simple `!command` interface (no slash commands - they don't work with selfbots)
 - **Node.js 24**: Latest LTS with optimal performance and security
 - **TypeScript**: Full type safety and modern development experience